NullVoxPopuli/react-vs-ember/README.md

 libraries.

 This series will assume some general single-page-app and modern ecmascript knowledge from the readers so that the content can focus on the problem being solved for that particular blog post.
-Each post will include (and embed) runnable code samples to demonstrate the implementation(s) in the grander scheme of an app.
+Each post will include (and eventually embed) runnable code samples to demonstrate the implementation(s) in the grander scheme of an app.

 ###  Notes and caveats